How is mitral valve prolapse treated?

 - Beta blockers – These can help to relieve the palpitations, arrhythmia, and chest pain related to MVP.
 They block the effects of epinephrine (adrenaline) and norepinephrine on the heart, so that it can beat more easily.
 They also dilate blood vessels, facilitating blood flow.

 - Benzodiazepines – Benzos, such as Xanax, have a sedative effect on the body.
 This can help to relieve anxiety related to MVP.
-These drugs are commonly prescribed to patients who have symptoms of dysautonomia or mitral valve prolapse syndrome.
+These anti-anxiety drugs are commonly prescribed to patients who have symptoms of dysautonomia or mitral valve prolapse syndrome.

 - Vasodilators – These prescription medications widen the blood vessels to enable blood to flow better and can lessen the amount of mitral regurgitation.
 Vasodilators may be necessary for patients who have chronic or acute regurgitation and an enlarged left ventricle.

 - Blood thinners – Anticoagulants reduce blood clotting and the risk of complications.
 Those with a history of stroke, heart failure, or atrial fibrillation sometimes need these meds.
 A doctor may prescribe an over-the-counter type like aspirin or something stronger like Warfarin.

 - Digoxin – Digoxin is useful in the treatment of regurgitation with atrial fibrillation.
 It helps to minimize irregular beats by slowing down heart rate.
 It is also used to strengthen heart contractions in those with a weak left ventricle, enabling it to pump blood more efficiently.